SU($N$) Quantum Spin Model with Weak and Strong First-Order N\'eel to Valence-Bond Solid Transitions

+In contrast to the $X$-$Q$ model, for the extended Heisenberg model with singlet projectors of strength $J_1$ on nearest neighbors and permutations of strength $J_2$ on next-nearest neighbors, the ability of the $J_2$ permutations to rotate singlets enables the emergent U(1) symmetry and critical behavior in quantitative agreement with a $1/N$ expansion for the $CP^{N-1}$ field theory was found \cite{Kaul_PRL_2012,Dyer_JHEP_2015}.

+\emph{Discussion}.---The first order mechanism is at play in the $X$-$Q$ model already for $N=3$, where $(X/Q)_c \approx 5.2$ and the anisotropy $\phi_4$ increases with $L$ starting from the smallest systems in Fig.~\ref{fig:Anisotropy}(b).
+In contrast, in the case of $N=2$, $\phi_4$ decreases, following closely the expected \cite{Takahashi_2024} power-law at a DQC point.
+This system, with its rather small $(X/Q)_c\approx 0.11$ value [i.e. the U(1) enabling $Q$ term dominates] is near-DQC and the picture of a dangerously irrelevant lattice perturbation applies.
 The emergent SO($5$) symmetry for (only) $N=2$ \cite{Senthil_PRB_2006} is a possible additional contributing factor for this case being special.
-Given that the $Q$-only model is already quite close to critical \cite{Sandvik_PRL_2007}, it also has significant SO($5$) character.
-The small $X$ term can then be seen as a weak perturbation of such a critical point, and, while suppressing U($1$) fluctuations of the VBS, it may not be a drastic perturbation to the fluctuations between the AFM and VBS sectors.
+Given that the $Q$-only model is already quite close to critical \cite{Sandvik_PRL_2007}, it also has significant SO($5$) character and the weak $X$ perturbation retains that additional channel of fluctuations that is absent for $N>2$.

-In both the $J$-$Q$ and SU($2$) $X$-$Q$ models, in the scenario of Ref. \cite{Takahashi_2024}, the primary reason for the system not being exactly at the DQC point is not a lack of emergent symmetry (which is a secondary effect) but the presence of an SO($5$) singlet perturbation that is not tuned away by only changing a ratio such as $J/Q$.
+In both the $J$-$Q$ and SU($2$) $X$-$Q$ models, in the scenario of Ref. \cite{Takahashi_2024} the primary reason for the system not being exactly at the DQC point is not a lack of emergent symmetry (which is a secondary effect) but the presence of an SO($5$) singlet perturbation that is not tuned away by only changing a ratio such as $J/Q$.
 The multicritical point, which is supported also by CFT work \cite{Chester_PRL_2024}, requires additional interactions.
 However, reaching the singular point without a QMC sign problem may not be possible, or at the very least requires interactions not yet considered.
 It will certainly be interesting to study a combined $J$-$X$-$Q$ model, similar to the $J$-$Q$ model with higher-order $Q$ terms in Ref. \cite{Takahashi_2024}.
 There the system was tuned from weak to moderately strong first-order transitions, with scaling behavior on the coexistence line consistent with the expectations with the exponents extracted in other ways.
 The effects of $X$ interactions for both small and large $N$ should give further insights into the nature of perturbed DQC transitions.